 The other exciting events in April had to do with my school, Fruitful Orchard Montessori.
 We concluded our first term and saw the children adapt beautifully to the environment.
 We made a promotional video that gives a glimpse into our children’s house (3-6).
 Here it is for your viewing pleasure

 We also set up the toddler community and started accepting children.
 Here are some pictures of the toddler community.

 As you can see, April was a very busy month… lots of work but also lots of results and things to celebrate.
 I am hoping for a calmer May.
 I am working on two new projects which I am excited to unveil soon.
-I also have more Essence of Montessori Parenting interviews the share with you.
+I also have more Essence of Montessori Parenting interviews to share with you.
 The next one will be from Jasmine of Three Minute Montessori.
 I am excited to share it with you.
 With these interviews, I hope to show that Montessori is mostly about our view of, and attitude towards the child.
 I hope that you find them helpful.
 There’s so much good advice in each one so I suggest just trying to find one or two things in each one that you can apply to your parenting.
 Jasmine really gets this and it comes through in her interview.
 I will be posting it tomorrow so come back!

 Before I go, I wanted to share a bread recipe that we discovered last month and have loved using both at home and in school.
-I made a visual recipe that you can use with your child(red).
+I made a visual recipe that you can use with your child(ren).
 Here it is.

 You can read more posts about cooking with children, benefits and considerations here.
-I Hope you have a wonderful month ahead.
+I hope you have a wonderful month ahead.